Services often include multiple GOV.UK guidance pages and transactions, as well as offline channels.

 You could also give users information about the wider context of the task they’re doing - for example, some information about dealing with the estate of someone who’s died on the start page of a transaction about Inheritance Tax.

-It’s a good idea to include a draft start page in your prototype.
+Once you’ve worked out the details with the GDS content team, it’s a good idea to include a draft start page in your prototype.
 This is so you can research what works for users and what doesn’t.
 You can get a template start page to use in your prototypes in the GOV.UK Design System.

 What to deal with inside your transaction